Below is a summary of the 2022 Skate the Lake Challenge.

 Also fun this year was that we tracked club members who recorded their kilometres in exotic places such as Ottawa, Brantford and Sherbrooke.
 Shout out to Ken and Jenn for keeping track of everyone's totals.
 Thank you all for participating.
 We love the challenge!

 1. Use Strava track your distance.
-Download the Strava app on your phone and join the Skate the Lake Club.
-Start skating and record your activity.
+Download the Strava app -a mobile app tracking exercise using GPS data- on your phone and join the Skate the Lake Club.
+Active the app and start skating.

 2. Manually log the number of laps you skated in our form.
 Each time after you've skated you laps make sure to log them there.

 Skate the Lake volunteers will monitor both of these and will track and publish them on social media.